popelucha/ESSLLI-2025/03_description_logic/README.md

 ### Individual/Role Ambiguity and Inference

 * Kamala Harris wanted to become the President of the US.
-* Donald Trump became the President of the US.
+* Donald Trump is the President of the US.
 * $\rightarrow$ Kamala Harris wanted to become Donald Trump.

 ### FOPL Predicates